The Best Pattern Makers Paper and Alternative Affordable Options.

 And the most important thing is it will last as long as you need.

-I grant that it’s bulkier than all the options above, but it is very easy to work with.
+Although it is bulkier than the options above, it is very easy to work with.

 CHEAP OR COSTLESS PATTERN MAKING PAPER

-1. Newspaper: This is actually the very first paper I used to make patterns when my granny was teaching me how to sew.
-We didn’t have a lot of money to spend on fancy things like proper paper.
-So we will use old newspapers to make our patterns.
-If you are going to use this paper, watch for anything wet nearby you!
+1. Newspaper: This is actually the very first paper I used to make patterns when my granny taught me how to sew.
+We didn’t have a lot of money to spend on fancy things like proper paper, so we used old newspapers to make our patterns.
+If you are going to use this paper, watch for anything wet nearby!
 The ink can transfer to the fabric.

-3. Craft tissue paper: Not exactly free but very cheap if you only need a quick piece of paper to trace on.
+3. Craft tissue paper: It is not exactly free but very cheap if you only need a quick piece of paper to trace.
 You can find it in all craft and art stores, party supply stores, and even in the grocery store in the craft section.

 What kind of pattern maker’s paper is your favorite and why?
 Let me know in the comments.
-I would love to read your opinion.
+I would love to hear your opinion.

-Don’t forget to follow us on social media on Facebook, Instagram, and Pinterest.
+Don’t forget to follow us on Social Media!!

-Psst…Is this article helpful to you??
-Support us so we can keep making awesome tutorials for you by buying us a cup of coffee here.
+Psst…Was this article helpful to you??
+Please support us so we can keep making awesome tutorials for you by buying us a cup of coffee here.
 We will be forever grateful!

 1. I have used medical table paper for years.
 It holds up well and folds easily but now do not have access to it (except to purchase) I am going to try tissue paper Thanks for the information